icycoldveins/Icycoldveins/README.md

 </p>
 <hr/>
 <samp>
-Software engineer based in Philadelphia.
-Temple University CS '24.
-Currently focused on full-stack development with React, TypeScript, and Node.js.
-Previously built payment systems at SnapRefund and mentored students in algorithms and Python at CodePath.
-I enjoy working on scalable web applications and solving interesting technical problems.
+Software engineer based in Philadelphia with expertise in full-stack development.
+Temple University CS '24 graduate specializing in React, Vue.js, TypeScript, and Node.js.
+Currently architecting payment and subscription systems at SnapRefund while mentoring 40+ underrepresented students in algorithms and Python at CodePath.
+Previously contributed to open-source projects like Phlask Maps and built comprehensive web applications.
+Passionate about creating scalable web applications and solving complex technical challenges.
 </samp>

 ## 💼 Professional Experience